rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 `#mydomain = domain.tld`

-and either remove the remark and change it, or add a new line:
+Either remove the remark and change it, or add a new line:

 `mydomain = ourdomain.com`